-Let’s look at the 10 most popular foods in Chile you must try at least once.
+Let’s look at the 10 most popular Chilean foods you must try during your visit to Chile.

 Empanadas are delicious dough pastries (baked or fried) filled with tasty cheese, succulent seafood, beef, olive oil, and onion.
 Most locals believe that the secret to making a good Empanada is preparing the filling the night before.
 Chileans are fond of Empanadas throughout the year and take great pride in serving homemade Empanadas to favored guests.